marxjmoura/cronquery/README.md

 ## Registering a job

-Jobs are registered in the app's `Startup` class:
+Jobs are registered in the app's `Startup` class.

 ```c#
 public void ConfigureServices(IServiceCollection services)